Thursday, October 12, 2017

 Every character is different and, I must admit to liking the wolfmen - but I hate the old hunchbacked witches who will drop rocks with surprising accuracy!

 Hint: look for hidden rooms leading to secret objects, different keys, and more.
-Every level has a password, so there is no need to restart from the beginning each time, which is excellent (I wish more games would have this support.
-Yes, I'm talking to you, Navy Seals!).
+Every level has a password, so there is no need to restart from the beginning each time, which is excellent (I wish more games had this support.
+Yes, I'm talking to you, Navy SEALs!).

 This game is tough and no pushover, so expect lots of comical deaths.
 Like this one right here...